-We invest time and expertise in people to support their efforts in making kiwi populations thrive.
-We want other groups and individuals to thrive.
+We invest time and expertise in people, to support their efforts in making kiwi populations thrive.
+We want other conservation groups and individuals to thrive.

 The recovery of kiwi is a national goal that requires the sharing of knowledge, skills and people to be realised.
-Having sustained its effort for 20 years, the Trust has become specialised in caring for kiwi and has developed a strong mentoring role within the kiwi community.
+Having sustained its effort for over 25 years, the Trust has become specialised in caring for kiwi and has developed a strong mentoring role within the kiwi community.

-The Trust is committed to building capacity and capability in other kiwi conservation groups, including the Department, around the country, as well as maintaining its own project.
+The Trust is committed to building capacity and capability in other kiwi conservation groups, including the Department of Conservation, around the country, as well as maintaining its own project.